 Long-Term Disability Claims Attorneys for Alzheimer’s Disease

-If you have been recently diagnosed with Alzheimer’s disease, the long-term disability claims attorneys at Abell and Capitan Law may be able to help you get the benefits you need so that you can focus on your treatment.
+If you have been recently diagnosed with Alzheimer’s disease, the long-term disability claims attorneys at Capitan Law may be able to help you get the benefits you need so that you can focus on your treatment.

 When someone develops Alzheimer’s disease, it affects their entire lives and the lives of those who love them.
 Over 5 million people in the United States have Alzheimer’s.
 It is the 6th leading cause of death, killing more people than prostate and breast cancer combined.

-At Abell and Capitan Law, we understand the impact this debilitating disease can have.
+At Capitan Law, we understand the impact this debilitating disease can have.
 We also know the challenge of applying for long-term disability benefits for Alzheimer’s disease.
 Insurance companies will frequently deny claims for Alzheimer’s disease, preventing those in need from receiving the monthly payments they need to afford medical treatment and daily living expenses.

-If you or someone you love requires daily assistance, Abell and Capitan Law has the experience and resources to successfully file initial claims and appeal denied claims.
+If you or someone you love requires daily assistance, Capitan Law has the experience and resources to successfully file initial claims and appeal denied claims.
 Our Alzheimer’s disease long-term disability claims attorneys will advocate for your rights and work hard to see that the insurance company pays you what you need.

 Call us for a free consultation today at (267) 419-7888.
 We’re ready to get started on your claim.